 - Open the ‘connect and run query’ configuration form

 - Setup connection settings.
 To make it easier, the main connection settings via OleDB for MSSQL, Sybase and Oracle are shown in separate menu.
 For common cases (OleDB or ODBC) connection string is required.

 - Run the script.
 In order to have the up-to-date fields list from the source, SQL script must be run before you setup the fields to compare.

-Notes: Does the script return several datasets, only the first one will be considered.
-Selected parts of the script can be run for debugging purpose.
+Note: If the script returns several datasets, only the first one will be considered.
+Selected parts of the script can be run for debugging purposes.

 - Select sheet.

 - Select field names to be filled from first row values of the selected range (or the entire sheet if the range is not set).
-Otherwise field name will be display as the column letter.
+Otherwise, field name will be displayed as the column letter.

 - Open/bring on top selected excel book.